Air Test and Evaluation Squadron (HX) 21 Fact Sheet

 HX-21 Chief Test Pilot

-CDR Nicholas “the jones” Green has flown over 2300 flight hours in 23 different T/M/S aircraft.
+Cmdr.
+Lindsey has over 1,600 flight hours in 22 different Type/Model/Series aircraft.

 Cmdr.
 James Malvasio